 Ostara Tarot (2017)

-The Rider-Waite Smith Tarot deck once again provides a rather depressing and bleak scene for one of the numbered cards in the suit of swords.
-In this card from the Minor Arcana, we can see a woman in her bed, but sitting up instead of lying down, with her head in her hands.
-The background of the scene is black, and the nine swords from the cards are seen displayed on top of one another as if held on a rack in the wall.
+The Rider-Waite Smith Tarot deck once again provides a depressing and bleak scene for one of the numbered cards in the suit of swords.
+This Minor Arcana card shows a woman sitting up in bed with her head in her hands.
+The background is black, and the nine swords are displayed on a rack on the wall.

-We can easily imagine that the woman has a hard time sleeping, or has just woken up from a particularly dire nightmare.
-Several astrological symbols can be noticed, hidden in the decorative squares of her blanket.
+We can easily imagine the woman struggling to sleep or waking up from a dire nightmare.
+Several astrological symbols are hidden in the decorative squares of her blanket.

-The core meaning of the Nine of Swords in a tarot reading echoes what could be deducted from a cursory glance at the picture: both depression and nightmares are valid interpretations of this card.
-These nightmares can be the results of self-inflicted doubts or regrets or the expression of some kind of guilt on the part of the subject of the reading.
+The core meaning of the Nine of Swords in a tarot reading echoes what the image suggests: depression and nightmares.
+These nightmares can result from self-inflicted doubts or regrets, or they can express guilt felt by the subject of the reading.

 The Nine of Swords in a tarot reading focusing on love is just as bad as in any other context.
 The most common interpretation might be a slow erosion of any currently active relationship in the Querent’s life.
 It might also represent a particularly bad and painful relationship, leading to the kind of depression and nightmares that were mentioned above.